fibanez6/React-Redux-BookLibrary/README.md

-# React Redux Tinder
+# React Redux BookLibrary

-[React tutorial](https://www.udemy.com/react-redux/) to simulate Tinder app
+[React tutorial](https://www.udemy.com/react-redux/) to simulate Book Library app

 This project cover from section 3 of the tutorial.